Q. Can you tell us a little bit about your work?

 Stills only: We take a 50% advance to block your dates.
 The final payment is to be paid on delivery of the edited photos.

 Stills and video: We take a 50% advance of the total figure to block your dates.
-The 50% balance payment for the video component must be paid on the last day of the shoot.
-The 50% balance of the still component is to be paid on delivery of the edited photos.
+25% of the balance must be paid on the last day of the shoot.
+The final 25% is to be paid on delivery of the edited photos.

 Q. Will all the photos we receive be edited?
 How many photos can we expect to be delivered?